nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/LYT Workshop 8 → Super Session 1.md

 - What values did you pick up?
 	- I am an honest person, will not betray.
 	- I am a very genuine person
+- How many pivots have you had?
 	- I have had 1 pivotal point in my life & I am really happy about it.
+	- It's weird to say this now, but these days I am glad that it happened.
+- What interests did you have since a young age?
 	- Really interested in technology
+	- Science
+	- Psychology

 ### And Now...